 Getting Started with Sovrin

 Behind the Sovrin Foundation is a codebase precisely designed to enable true digital self-sovereign identity (SSI).
-In accordance with the decentralized nature of blockchain technology, this codebase is open-source and receives contribution from people all around the world.
-If you are reading this, it is likely that you too would like to contribute; this document will help to you know how.
+In accordance with the decentralized nature of blockchain technology, this codebase is open source and receives contribution from people all around the world.Join the Conversation

-The Indy Working Group Calls take place every Thursday at 3:00 PM UTCvia Zoom.
+The Indy Working Group Calls take place every Thursday at 3:00 PM UTC via Zoom.